azhou4/CS171-Final-Project/README.md

 Welcome to our Github Repository!
 Our website can be found at: https://amymzhou.com/CS171-Final-Project/#home and our screencast can be found at

 Our goal for this project was to create an interactive story describing the state of social mobility in America.
 We took datasets from the Opportunity Insights Project, headed by Harvard's Professor Raj Chetty, and as well as an international mobility dataset from Economic Policy Institute.
+We coded this project using Javascript, D3, JQuery, and Python for data cleaning.
+For formatting and layout, we used Bootstrap and FullPage.

 Our repository is divided into 6 folders and 2 files.
 1. index.html: Our index.html contains the layout code for our website.
 It calls other supplemental files in order to show all the visualizations, the styling, the images and more.